-A quality regime will need to ensure the developer will have the necessary data, both at design and post-occupancy stages.
-This is so that a developer can establish what the performace gap is (if any), or to demonstrate that, as required by Plan:MK, 'as built' performance (meaning performance once the buildings is in use) matches the values put forward during the design stage.
-This will require both a metering and monitoring strategy as well as appropriate modelling.
+The quality (and subsequent monitoring) regime will need to ensure the developer will have the necessary data, both at design and post-occupancy stages.
+This is so that a developer can establish what the performance gap is (if any), or to demonstrate that, as required by Plan:MK, 'as built' performance (meaning performance once the building(s) is/are in use) matches the values put forward during the design stage.
+This will involve the setting of performance targets, which will require appropriate modelling (for energy use, carbon emissions, indoor air quality and overheating risk).